ElliottSobek/PostalCode-Parser/README.md

 ### Compiling

-Simply run make to compile then ./PCP <filename> to run.
+Simply run make to compile then ./PCP 'filename' to run.

 filename must have .txt or .csv extension.